anshi1995/anshi1995/README.md

 - 🎓 Completed Master's in Data Analytics Engineering from Northeastern University.

-- 🌱 Skilled in data analysis, reporting dashboards, data management, data mining and machine learning.
+- 🌱 Data professional with expertise in data analysis, dashboarding (Power BI & Tableau), SQL, and machine learning.

 - 🔭 The data domain is vast and expanding and it's exhilarating to learn and be a small contributor in this domain.